 Monahan credits her experience with an improv group for her success as an investigator.
 She often has to think on her feet and put stories and experiences together on the fly.
 She believes her improv background was pivotal, in this regard.
 The rest of her success she credits to intuition.

 After a divorce in New Jersey, Monahan packed up and bought an RV.
 She took her son on an epic road trip all over North America from Canada to Mexico and 20,000 miles in between.
 This was during an important time in her son’s life between middle and high school.
 She used this opportunity as a teaching and bonding experience, while having an adventure they’ll both remember for a lifetime.
 After fourteen months on the road, she decided Whatcom County was the only place she wanted to put down roots and raise her son.

-Here she met Pamela Beason, who convinced her to go into the investigations business together.
-Monahan found that she was a natural at investigations and never looked back.
-These days, Beason writes more than investigates and has become a successful mystery writer.
+Here, she met a person who convinced her to go into the investigations business together.
+Monahan found that she was a natural at it and never looked back.

 Since then, Monahan has run a successful business in a very difficult field.
 She’s had her hand in a Netflix drama called Evil Genius and has been hired by CNN for work used by Anderson Cooper.

 Monahan prefers the creative side of investigations as opposed to surveillance but does enjoy finding people committing labor and industry fraud.
 People who claim to be unable to do certain things in order to make money off workman’s compensation hurt everyone, she says.
 They bring up premiums and drive up costs.
 Another of her favorite types of investigation is finding trademark infringement.
 She poses as a buyer of illegal products and catches people selling knock-off wares in the act.